High energy bounds on wave operators: Application to semibounded operators and quantum inequalities

-We have thus recovered our results on backflow bounds in \cite{BCL:backflow} for a slightly smaller class of potentials.
+We have thus recovered our results on backflow bounds in \cite{BCL:backflow} for a slightly different class of potentials.
 However, our present methods should allow to generalize the analysis of ``quantum inequalities'' in scattering situations to backflow of particles with inner degrees of freedom, as well as to a much larger class of semibounded operators relevant in quantum mechanics, e.g., those established in \cite{EvesonFewsterVerch:2003}.

-\section{The Privalov-Korn theorem}
+\section{\sectioncase{The Privalov-Korn theorem}}

-We note the following variant of the Privalov-Korn theorem on Cauchy integrals, which is adapted to our purposes. \begin{lemma} Let $\Banalt$ be a Banach space, let $a<b\in\rbb$, and let $B:[a,b]\to \Banalt$.
-Suppose there exist a constant $\theta\in(0,1)$ such that
+We note the following variant, adapted to our purposes, of the Privalov-Korn theorem on singular Cauchy integrals (also known as the Plemlj-Privalov theorem or just as Privalov's theorem).
+For the convenience of the reader, we also sketch its proof. \begin{lemma} Let $\Banalt$ be a Banach space, let $a<b\in\rbb$, and let $B:[a,b]\to \Banalt$.
+Suppose there exists a constant $\theta\in(0,1)$ such that